Private Lessons from Ben Hjertmann

 Students' goals vary widely and it is my aim to help them find the relevant musical tools to achieve them.

-For example, I've had students focus on specific topics including: Jazz guitar arranging, Wind Ensemble orchestration & marketing, Just Intonation, Balkan rhythms, live electronic programming, Medieval music, etc.
+For example, I've had students focus on specific topics including: Jazz guitar arranging, Wind Ensemble orchestration, Just Intonation, Balkan rhythms, live electronic programming, Medieval music, etc.

 Let's focus on what you want to learn, and I will curate the topics accordingly.